TuTomasz/Python-Datastructures/README.md

 # Python-Datastructures

 Python-Datastructures is a Python library containing implementations of various data structures in Python that can be used in your projects.
-Useful when preparing for interviews or buiding school projects.
+Useful when preparing for interviews or building school projects.
 Focus on developing your algorithms and not worry about finding python implementations of classic data structures.

 ## Installation